jfrac/payroll-api/README.md

-# Payslips API test
+# Payroll API test

-Public API to report a list of payslips and allow to modify IRPF of them.
+Public API to report payrolls and allow to modify IRPF of them.

 ## Prerequisites